Gluten Free Travel

 For the happy hours and dinners, this is largely going to depend on who’s sponsoring or hosting.
 If you or your company is hosting, book a restaurant that’s safe and accommodating for various dietary restrictions, not just your own.
 If you’re entertaining new potential clients, the last thing you want is for them to feel uncomfortable or go hungry.

 If you are being invited and another company is hosting, politely ask the hosting company about the restaurant and if they can accommodate your dietary needs.
-Sometimes companies book a prix fixe meal with a restaurant for events like this, which often won’t work for gluten free, but I’ve found if you ask, often you might be served something different that works for you.
+Sometimes companies arrange a prix fixe meal with a restaurant for events like this to control costs, which often won’t work for gluten free, but I’ve found if you ask, often you might be served something different that works for you.
 For happy hours, prepare to possibly not be able to snack on anything at the event.
-Pack some snacks you can munch on if needed.
+Pack some snacks you can munch on right before or during if needed, which I recommend over just drinking on an empty stomach at a work event!

 Road trips